mojtabagherian/TranSuite/README.md

 ==============
 -------------------

-TransFeat extracts and processes the transcripts CDS information contained in transcriptome annotations to infer multiple characteristics of the genes, transcripts and their coding potential (Fig. 2), and it to reports theis information in an easily accessible format.
+TransFeat extracts and processes the transcripts CDS information contained in transcriptome annotations to infer multiple characteristics of the genes, transcripts and their coding potential, and it to reports theis information in an easily accessible format.

 ### **Command and options** ###
 Command to run TransFeat: